shreevatsa/site/_posts/2018-07-30-champu-ramayana.md

 ## Translation

-* By C. Lakshmi Narasmha Moorty, a [translation of the whole work](http://samkshiptasahityam.blogspot.com/2013/08/bhojarajas-champuramayanam.html) — not very readable by itself, but can be useful if trying to make sense of the text.
+* By C. Lakshmi Narasmha Moorty, a [translation into English of the whole work](http://samkshiptasahityam.blogspot.com/2013/08/bhojarajas-champuramayanam.html) — not very readable by itself, but can be useful if trying to make sense of the text.

 ## Video